brucelawson/onboarding/README.md

 - `{{% feature-panel-toronto %}}` (about SmashingConf Toronto)
 - `{{% feature-panel--coming-up %}}` A list of upcoming webinars

+## Discounts & Goodies

+Please also check:
+	- the discounts section once a month (`/site/layouts/partials/coupons.html`) if the coupon codes still work
+	- and if the goodies section (`/site/layouts/partials/goodies.html`) can be updated

 # Editorial Guidelines

 a) Make sure to read the [article formatting guide](https://www.notion.so/smashing/Article-Formatting-Guide-765e814d88f44fbdb78da7ae5362de78), a guideline how to format code, images etc properly in Markdown